cloudmesh-community/fa19-516-160/project/report.md

 ## Abstract

 TBD
-* Azure blob to Google cloud and vise versa Cloudmesh Storage Provider for Virtual Directories: see cloudmesh-storage to start. develop OpenAPI REST services for it
+* Azure blob to Google cloud storage and vise versa Cloudmesh Storage Provider for Virtual Directories: see cloudmesh-storage to start. develop OpenAPI REST services for it
 * Py Test